article banner

 • Payment of unsustainable levels of royalties and/or service charges (royalties greater than 33% EBITE)

-• Material associated party transactions with no or low tax jurisdictions.
+• Material associated party transactions with no or low tax jurisdictions, including the use of offshore hubs for marketing, logistics and procurement services.

 • Supply chain restructures involving the shifting of any major functions, assets or risks away from NZ.